BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ```
 python replace_pdf.py
 ```
+If the program does not automatically move pdf.py from the User Manual folder you must move it manually.
+I've gotten reports that the folder structure might be different on non-Windows machines.
+At leat on Windows, it goes to Lib/site-packages/langchain/document_loaders/parsers.
 ### Optional Step 11
 Run this script if you want to doublecheck that you installed the Pytorch and gpu-acceleration software correctly:
 ```